mdavis-xyz/mdavis.xyz/pages/mms-guide/content.md

 Here is an example of how outliers drive generator revenue.
 The objective of this query is to find the numbers for the following claim:
 "Half of all generators' energy revenue each year comes from only x% of trading intervals."

-Note that here I am excluding FCAS revenue.
+(Here I am excluding FCAS revenue.)

 We can get energy prices from `DISPATCHPRICE`, and energy per generator per interval from `DISPATCH_UNIT_SCADA`.
 (`DISPATCHLOAD` also contains energy measurements per generator per interval.
 However it contains a lot more data too, so the files are far bigger.)